laurentgauthier/p-traffic-signs/README.md

 * images with a low saturation
 * images with a high saturation

-So in order to normalize I pre-processed the images as follows:
+The images are pre-processed as follows:

 * Convert RGB image to greyscale.
 * Histogram equalization using OpenCV's CLAHE functionality (Contrast Limited Adaptive Histogram Equalization).

-Here are some examples of traffic sign images before and after grayscaling.
+Here are some examples of traffic sign images after grayscaling and histogram equalization:

-![Before normalization][image05]

-![After normalization][image06]
+![After pre-processing][image05]

-As a last step, I normalized the image data in order to bring the range of pixel values in the -1.0, +1.0 range, and try to get an average that is close to zero.
+As a last step, the image data is normalized in order to bring the range of pixel values in the -1.0, +1.0 range, and try to get an average that is close to zero.

-This is known to help with the numerical stability and the speed of convergence of the learning process.
+This helps with the numerical stability of the algoriths and the convergence of the learning process.

 ### Data set augmentation